EGroupware/swoolepush/README.md

 </Location>
 ```

+## Send a test-message
-Send message (you can get a token from the server output, when a client connects):
+You can get a token from the server output, when a client connects.
 ```
 curl -i -H 'Content-Type: application/json' -X POST 'https://boulder.egroupware.org/egroupware/push?token=<token>' \
   -d '{"type":"message","data":{"message":"Hi ;)","type":"notice"}}'
 ```

-Remember you need to restart the Docker container, when you make changes to the server!
+> Remember you need to restart the Docker container, when you make changes to the server!